australias-best-silo-art

 Jimmy D'Vate is one of Australia's most well known mural artists, and was chosen to paint the GrainCorp Silos at Rochester.
 Deciding to feature endemically threatened local species, in this case he chose the Azure KingFisher and the Squirrel Glider.

-The GrainCorp Silos at Rochester were painted in July 2018 and were the 22nd silos to be included in the Australian Silo Art Trail.
+The GrainCorp Silos at Rochester were finished in July 2018 and were the 22nd silos to be included in the Australian Silo Art Trail.

-In December 2021 Jimmy was again chosen to bring another GrainCorp silo to life by completing this third instalment featuring the Duck-billed platypus.
+In December 2021, Jimmy was again chosen to bring another GrainCorp silo to fruition by completing this third instalment featuring the Duck-billed platypus.

-Home to eight large-scale murals dotted across the countryside, three of the NSW silos were painted by Melbourne-based Mongolian artist Heesco Khosnaran.
+Home to nine large-scale murals across the countryside, three of the NSW silos were painted by Melbourne-based Mongolian artist Heesco Khosnaran.

-Weethalle was the first silo to be painted in New South Wales in July 2017 and became the 9th silo to be included in the Australian Silo Art Trail.
-Murrumburrah Mills was completed February 2021 and is the 46th silo to be included in the ASAT.
+Weethalle was the first silo art in New South Wales in July 2017 and became the 9th silo to be included in the Australian Silo Art Trail.
+The Quirindi Silo Art was finished in December 2022, becoming the 56th silo.

 Barraba